 Making medical appointments for the child

-Taking the child for their medical appointments
+Taking the child to their medical appointments

 Attending teacher-parent conferences

 Ensuring the child takes part in extracurricular activities

 Taking care of the child when they are sick

 Whether any of the parents intend to move out of the area

 Which party is more willing to work with the other parent in the interest of the child

 Particular concerns about the child’s safety with family members and a parent

 If the responsibilities or duties recently changed and the reasons for that.

 We always advise that you contact an attorney as soon as you believe that you may have to fight a child custody case.
 When you work with the family law attorneys at Masterson Law, you will be informed of your legal options, including what to do to put yourself in a better position to win the case if it comes to that.